amkige/tm351-conda/README.md

 # Getting Started

 ## 1. Download & Install Miniforge
-Miniforge is a wrapper to easily setup Conda.
-[Click Here to Download](https://conda-forge.org/download/).
+Miniforge is an open-source Conda installer.
+[Click Here](https://conda-forge.org/download/) to Download.
 Follow instructions to install into your OS.
-Now you can run Conda via the Miniforge prompt in the Start menu on Windows, or via `~/miniforge3/bin/conda` on Mac & Linux.
+Now you can run Conda via the Miniforge prompt in the Start menu on Windows, or via `conda` command on Mac & Linux.

 ## 2. Clone Repository
 Clone or download this repository.